Far-right protesters, counterdemonstrators plan to gather Saturday in D.C. amid pro-Trump rallies

 Last month, a group of Trump supporters in D.C. for Supreme Court Justice Amy Coney Barrett’s confirmation hearings tore down a number of the signs.
 Activists rebuilt the memorial the next day, and several have been standing guard since.

-Past protests in Washington that have featured white nationalists and other far-right provocateurs have been dwarfed by counterdemonstrators.
+Past protests in Washington that have featured white nationalists and far-right provocateurs have been dwarfed by counterdemonstrators.

 A year after the Unite the Right rally in Charlottesville turned deadly when a car plowed into a crowd of counterprotesters, a small handful of white supremacists came to D.C. for the “Unite the Right 2” rally.
 Organizers had hoped hundreds would join them, but about three dozen attended.
 They were drowned out by crowds of counterprotesters, who chanted and danced in the street.